ornsmith/ornsmithBlog/content/en/about.en.md

 - Supporting the Startup Ecosystem: I've been a player in nurturing the startup community, including helping launch the largest tech conference in Southeast Asia and have been actively involved in various events that promote entrepreneurship.

 ## My Superpowers
+{{< figure align=center src="/img/about-orn.jpg" >}}
 - Bridge Builder: I'm well-rounded and love creating synergy across departments by bridging gaps between technical, creative, and business teams.
-My ability to speak multiple "languages" helps foster collaboration and innovation.
+My background wearing multiple hats helps foster collaboration and innovation.
 - Creator and Nurturer: With an entrepreneurial spirit, I excel at creating something from nothing and nurturing it to flourish.
 This makes me naturally drawn to both entrepreneurial and intrapreneurial roles where I can build and grow initiatives.
 - Mindful Doer: I bring a unique blend of practicality and idealism to my work.
 As a practitioner with a vision, I'm able to execute tasks efficiently while keeping sight of larger goals and values.
 - Adaptive Presenter: I have a knack for making things unique for specific group of audience.
 I enjoy the process of customizing and tailoring solutions, whether it's a project, a strategy, or a team approach, to ensure the best possible outcome.